DelilahEve/LilysPermissions/README.md

 # Toggle player name formatting
 chat_formatting: true

+# Whether the plugin should alter display names in the player list (tab list)
+tab_list_formatting: true

+# Whether the plugin should only alter tab list names for whitelisted groups
+tab_list_restrict_groups: false

+# List of group names whose member's names should be altered in the tab list
+#
+# This list will only take effect if "tab_list_restrict_groups" is true
+tab_list_groups: []

 # What "mode" should a user's prefix operate in?
 Valid options are:
 #